camipozas/sap_rusa/README.md

 Finally, in theory all possible SAP errors are mapped in such away that they doesn't have to be executed in a supervised way.

 *Note:* To be able to perform inspection in a scrollbar, was based on this following: https://twitter.com/sulco/status/1305841873945272321

+In the same way, maintenance should be done every certain amount of time since the download button contains a dynamic id so it had to be mapped by *css selector*.

+Finally, the transaction downloads files that contain *export.xlsx* which are not taken into consideration when consolidating, so in the consolidation function these are eliminated.

 ## *SQL*
 Install [ODBC](https://docs.microsoft.com/en-us/sql/connect/odbc/linux-mac/install-microsoft-odbc-driver-sql-server-macos?view=sql-server-ver15)